JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/docs/technical-analysis.md

 The output of that flow is also more durable than a password.
 An `OAuth2PermissionGrant` is a directory object.
 Resetting the password does not delete it.
 Revoking sessions does not delete it.
 Enforcing MFA does not delete it.
 It persists until someone explicitly revokes the grant, and standard containment does not include that step.

-This is a **confused deputy** pattern.
-The legacy application is a trusted service with legitimate authority, acting on a request it should never have authorized.
-Nothing in the chain is a vulnerability.
-Every component behaves exactly as designed, and the attack is assembled entirely from configuration.

 ---

 ## 12. Confused Deputy